Supporting Teachers • Promoting Learning

 “I played this fine at home!”

-A teacher with a “restful”, relaxed manner can help to put any student more at ease, even though this perhaps won’t be a comprehensive “fix” to the problem of lesson anxiety.
+A teacher with a “restful”, relaxed manner can help to put learners more at ease, even though this won’t alone be a comprehensive “fix” to the problem of lesson anxiety.

 Being relaxed is not, however, the same as being casual.

-Playing the piano well is ultimately a serious business, and it’s good to approach lessons with an appropriate sense of respect for the instrument and its repertoire.
+Playing the piano well is ultimately a serious business, and it’s good to approach lessons with an appropriate sense of respect for the instrument and its wonderful, broad and extensive repertoire.

 It’s possible to combine having a lightness of touch and sense of fun with an attitude of seriousness towards the art of piano playing.
+However much we may gently laugh at ourselves, the music itself commands deference.
 If we teachers do not take music seriously, neither will our students.

 Every student is different, and some are even difficult.
 It isn’t always obvious what is holding back progress or understanding, and we must often approach each problem from a variety of angles before arriving at the best solution for each player.